Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 ## Search for respondents

-I'm not a social person, participate only in a few communities.
+I am not very social and a member of only a few communities.
 So it was difficult, but I tried :-)

 Because the game will be made (if it will be made) primarily for an English-speaking audience (the largest of the accessible for me), the survey was targeted at English-speaking people and places where they can be found.